 Summary: The report sets out the summary of the papers considered and discussions held at its meeting on 6 September 2017.
-The revised Committee terms of reference are presented for approval by the Board
+The revised Committee terms of reference are presented for approval by the Board on assurance framework

 Recommendation: The Board are asked to note the report and approve the proposed revised terms of reference.